Hey Arnold!: The Jungle Movie: Plot

-Meanwhile, Abner escapes and makes it back to Arnold's grandparents, Grandpa Phil and Grandma Gertie, who see this as a sign that Arnold is in trouble.
-The two meet with Helga's parents Big Bob and Miriam at the airport, who had received an SOS message from Helga's intelligent best friend, Phoebe.
-The group flies a rental plane to San Lorenzo, where they help the other kids defeat Lasombra's gang.
+Meanwhile, Abner escapes and returns to Arnold's grandparents, Grandpa Phil and Grandma Gertie, who see this as a sign that Arnold is in trouble.
+The two meet with Helga's parents Big Bob and Miriam at the airport, who had received an SOS message from Helga's best friend, Phoebe.
+The group flies a rental plane to San Lorenzo and helps the other kids defeat Lasombra's gang.

 Arnold and the others reach the city, finding it populated by children due to a "sleeping sickness" that has left its adult population comatose for nine years.
 The group finds a statue said to contain the Corazón, a treasure that may lead to a cure for the sickness.
 Lasombra corners them, taking Arnold hostage and stealing the statue.
 While Gerald and Helga give chase, Lasombra forces Arnold to open the statue using the amulet.
 When Lasombra tries to take the Corazón within, the statue's defense system shoots him in the forehead with a poisoned dart, sending Lasombra over a cliff.

 A mysterious man arrives and reveals himself to be the real Eduardo, who explains that the pirate "attacking" them earlier was him trying to rescue the group from Lasombra.
-Lasombra climbs back up from the cliff and gets into a brief scuffle with Eduardo, knocking the Corazón off the cliff, before succumbing to the poison and plummeting to his death.
+Lasombra climbs back up from the cliff and gets into a scuffle with Eduardo, knocking the Corazón off the cliff, before succumbing to the poison and plummeting to his death.
 The group returns to the city, and Arnold finally sees his parents, Miles and Stella, who have also contracted the sleeping sickness.
 Without the Corazón to release the cure to the infected population, Helga uses her precious locket containing a photo of Arnold as a replacement.
 The temple releases the cure and the infected are revived.
-Arnold and the city's children reunite with their parents, and Arnold thanks Helga for her loyalty and finally realizes the depths of her feelings for him, and the two share a kiss long awaited by the audience.
+Arnold and the city's children reunite with their parents.
+Arnold thanks Helga for her loyalty and finally realizes the depths of her feelings for him.
+The two kiss.

-A few months later, life as normal has resumed at Arnold's grandparents' boarding house, though now with Miles and Stella living there as well.
-Arnold says goodbye to his parents as he heads off for his first day of sixth grade with Gerald, Phoebe, and Helga.
-Gerald and Phoebe are seen holding hands walking to school together, while Arnold and Helga are also implied to be a couple, despite Helga pretending to remain hostile towards Arnold once in public to avoid embarrassment.
-Arnold's parents walk with him and his friends to school, and Arnold promises his mom and dad that they will see him at 3:30 as the doors close shut behind him.
+Months later, life as normal has resumed at Arnold's grandparents' boarding house, though now with Miles and Stella living there as well.
+Arnold says goodbye to his parents as he heads off for his first day of 6th grade with Gerald, Phoebe, and Helga.
+Gerald and Phoebe walk together.
+Arnold and Helga are also implied to be a couple, despite Helga pretending to remain hostile towards Arnold once in public to keep up her image.

 Cast

-The voice cast for the film is made up of 20 actors from the original series, and 11 new cast members to replace former actors who retired, grew up, or died.
+The voice cast for the film is made up of 20 actors from the original series (depicted with * below with the original character), and 11 new cast members to replace former actors who retired, grew up, or died.